CarlaCGDM/threejs-first-person-movement/README.md

 ---

 ## **Features**
-- **First-Person Movement**: Move around the environment using `WASD` or arrow keys.
-- **Camera Controls**: Look around by holding the right mouse button.
-- **Physics-Based Collisions**: Realistic collisions with walls, slopes, and other objects.

 - **Interactive Props**: Click on objects to interact with them and view descriptions.
 - **Teleportation**: Teleport to specific locations near props or return to the starting position.
 - **Dynamic Settings**: Adjust camera rotation speed and player walk speed in real-time.